brain-life/encode/README.md

 ```

 ### Notes
-This software is not compatible with Matlab 2014b, but only with later versions of MatLab.
+This software is currently compatible with Matlab 2020b or higher and *only* with Mac OSX and Linux (Ubuntu/Fedora).